POENIXMAN/CSSerialisation/README.md

-# CSSerialisation
+# CS Serialisation
-Small project about serilizing/deserializing data in c#
+Small project about serializing/deserializing data in c#